NPS-Release

 Header Required Description

-X-NWP-Budget optional Maximum NPT budget (uint32)
+X-NWP-Budget optional Maximum CGN budget (uint32)

 X-NWP-Tokenizer optional Tokenizer identifier used by the agent